Dog Separation Anxiety Overview

 Often dogs suffer from separation anxiety because there isn’t much to keep their minds occupied while you’re away.
 Instead, they obsess on your absence and are anxious for you to return so they can get some much-needed attention.
 Engaging their minds while you’re not home is necessary to keep them stimulated so they are less likely to wreck your home.
 A stream of new toys is one of the best ways to keep them occupied.
 Chew toys, bones, and squeaky toys are sometimes enough to provide an adequate distraction while you’re out.

 One thing that often worked with a Springer Spaniel I owned, which had severe separation anxiety, was to take a Kong toy and fill the hollow part with peanut butter or treats.
 He would end up spending hours trying to paw and lick out the inside of the toy.
 You can even freeze some foods inside the Kong so that they last even longer.
 The pawing and licking will help keep your dog’s mind off your absence.
 If possible, it’s beneficial to give your dog this treat and then actually sneak out of the house.
 If he doesn’t like the Kong, there are lots of other effective toys on the market designed with anxious dogs in mind.
-There are also various treat dispensers that make your dog put some effort into to get them out.
+There are also various treat dispensers that make your dog put some effort into to getting them out.

 Exercise Is Key